Skip to content

 • Import tags, custom fields, rating history, and other metadata you decided were in scope.

-• Run delta import for all new tickets created after your main export cutoff and up to the moment of go-live.
+• Run delta import (see below) for all new tickets created after your main export cutoff and up to the moment of go-live.

 • Switch routing: update email forwarding/MX or routing rules so new requests land in Front rather than the old system.